mzhr/TodoApp/README.md

-# RPERSISTANCE
+# TODOAPP

-An android app for helping users create, follow and keep track of their desired daily routines.
-Currently only a todo app made from a tutorial online.
+An android app which allows adding items and deleting items to a list to act as a kind of todo list.
+Followed a tutorial from a website and was only meant to be a learning process.

 ## License